Sammy Brown: Edmonton Eskimos

 Signed to the practice roster of the Edmonton Eskimos (CFL) on September 15, 2015.
 Released on October 2, 2015.

 Saskatchewan Roughriders

 Was on the roster of the Saskatchewan Roughriders (CFL), but was transferred to the suspended list on May 29, 2016.
 He was released by the Riders on June 29, 2016.

 Ottawa Redblacks

 Brown signed onto the practice roster of the Ottawa Redblacks (CFL) on September 20, 2016; but was released on October 10, 2016.
 He was on and off the Redblacks roster for the remainder of the 2016 season and he was eventually released on April 10, 2017.

+Post Football Career

+After his career in professional football, Brown transitioned into education and youth athletics in the St. Louis area.
+He currently works as a recess aide at a local elementary school and serves as the junior varsity boys basketball coach at a local high school.
+Brown’s coaching style is marked by an adherence to time-tested methods.
+He believes that simple, direct instruction coupled with strong personal example is the key to instilling perseverance and teamwork in young athletes.
+His approach is rooted in a traditional outlook that values the lessons learned from the past, making him a mentor who not only teaches the sport but also life skills.